AnnaVargova/AutomationShield_wiki/Common-functions.md

 ## Sampling

-Library Timer.h is a part of the AutomationShield.h library.
+Library Sampling.h is a part of the AutomationShield.h library.
-### Simplified descriptions of what public Timer method does
+### Simplified description of Sampling method
 `void interruptInitialize(unsigned long microseconds)`

 At first you must call this method to specify the sampling period in microseconds.

-`void setInterruptCallback(void (*isr)())`
+`void setInterruptCallback(void (*interruptCallback)())`

 Next you must call this method to specify the function, which will be executed when ISR occur.

 `float getSamplingPeriod()`

-This method return sampling period in seconds, sampling period will be set by calling: `interruptInitialize()`
+This method return sampling period in seconds.

 ### Example